Information and resources for going to court

 The Court looks to expert witnesses for an objective and impartial opinion, drawing on their knowledge and experience.
 The Court expects expert witnesses to be independent and well informed, and to observe the limits of their expertise.

-These guidelines provide an overview of the procedures, explain the duties and outline the Court’s expectations of expert witnesses.
+Practice Direction 6 of 2020 contains the procedures, explains the duties and outlines the Court’s expectations of expert witnesses.